Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

-In this article, we want to discuss Google My Business (GMB) SEO, using GMB for local search engine optimization, and the best way to rank on Google in 2021.
+In this article, we want to discuss Google Business Profile (GMB/GBP) SEO, using GMB for local search engine optimization, and the best way to rank on Google in 2023.

-We will go over the main Google My Business (GMB) ranking signals and the best practices that you should implement to ensure your business ranks higher on the Google 3-pack.
+We will go over the main Google My Business Maps (GMB/GBP) ranking signals and the best practices that you should implement to ensure your business ranks higher on the Google 3-pack.
 Taking these practical steps will help you generate more sales and get new clients!

 Take note!
 You are going to drive more leads and sales to your business.
-So, turn off your phone and start taking notes because this video will have references you need to leap your business into a new realm of exposure.
+So, turn off your phone and start taking notes because this guide will have the references you need to leap your business into a new realm of exposure.

 Step 1: Verification